darkbloom-dance/homepage/README.md

 # About

 Howdy!
 Thanks for stopping by!
-I'm Jenni Darkbloom, a burlesque dancer, teacher, and [kitten](https://kittening.darkbloom.dance).
+I'm Jenni Darkbloom, a burlesque dancer and [kitten](https://kittening.darkbloom.dance).
 I started performing in 2023, based out of Maine, and often perform with The Eye Candy Bombshells.

 We can _all_ win, and I get super excited about collaboration.